DaleOrders/cdk-workshop/README.md

-# Deploying a Cloudfront Simple Static Website on AWS with CDK and TypeScript
+# Deploying a Simple Static Website on AWS using S3 and Cloudfront

 This workshop sdemonstrates how to create and deploy a simple static website using AWS CDK with TypeScript.
 The project will cover: